AtomEmailPro/ai-social-media-automation/README.md

 Managing multiple accounts across different platforms is a different problem.

-Common repetitive tasks include:
+Common repetitive operations include:

 * Preparing social media content
 * Scheduling posts
 * Publishing content
-* Managing multiple accounts
+* Managing multiple social media accounts
-* Repeating similar actions across accounts
+* Repeating similar tasks across accounts
+* Organizing campaigns
 * Monitoring task status
 * Handling failed tasks
-* Organizing campaigns
 * Maintaining a consistent publishing schedule

-The main goal of automation is not simply to perform more actions.
+The purpose of automation is not simply to increase the number of actions.

-The goal is to reduce unnecessary manual work and create a repeatable workflow.
+The main goal is to reduce unnecessary manual work and create repeatable workflows.

----

-## Core Automation Architecture
+## Reference Architecture

-A scalable social media automation workflow can be separated into several components:
+A practical social media automation system can be separated into several components:

 ```text
 Content